Tiglath-Pileser II

 Tiglath-Pileser II (from the Hebraic form of Akkadian Tukultī-apil-Ešarra) was King of Assyria from 967 BCE, when he succeeded his father Ashur-resh-ishi II, until his death in 935 BCE, when he was succeeded by his son Ashur-dan II.
-Little is known about his reign.
+Little is known about his reign, although his successor laid the foundations for the Neo-Assyrian Empire.